Bernie Sanders: Early life and education

 Bernard Sanders was born on September 8, 1941, in the New York City borough of Brooklyn.
-His father, Elias Ben Yehuda Sanders, a Polish-Jewish immigrant, was born in Słopnice, a town in Austrian Galicia that was then part of the Austro-Hungarian Empire and is now in Poland.
+His father, Eliasz ben Yehuda Sanders, (Note: In this Jewish name, Eliasz is the given name, ben Yehuda the patronymic meaning "son of Yehuda", and Sanders the surname.) a Polish-Jewish immigrant, was born in Słopnice, a town in Austrian Galicia that was then part of the Austro-Hungarian Empire and is now in Poland.
 Elias Sanders immigrated to the United States in 1921 and became a paint salesman.
 Bernie's mother, Dorothy Sanders, was born in New York City.
-He is the younger brother of Larry Sanders.
+Her parents immigrated to the United States from Radzyn, Poland, and Bialystock, Russia.

 Sanders says he became interested in politics at an early age due to his family background.
 In the 1940s, many of his relatives in German-occupied Poland were murdered in the Holocaust.

 Sanders lived in Midwood, Brooklyn.
 He attended elementary school at P.S.
 197, where he won a borough championship on the basketball team.
 He attended Hebrew school in the afternoons and celebrated his bar mitzvah in 1954.
 His older brother Larry said that during their childhood, the family never lacked food or clothing, but major purchases, "like curtains or a rug", were not affordable.

 Sanders attended James Madison High School, where he was captain of the track team and took third place in the New York City indoor one-mile race.
 In high school, he lost his first election, finishing last of three candidates for the student body presidency with a campaign that focused on aiding Korean War orphans.
 Despite the loss, he became active in his school's fundraising activities for Korean orphans, including organizing a charity basketball game.
 Sanders attended high school with economist Walter Block.
-When he was 19, his mother died at age 47.
+When he was 19, his mother died at age 47, following failed cardiac surgery.
 His father died two years later, in 1962, at age 57.

 Sanders studied at Brooklyn College for a year in 1959–1960 before transferring to the University of Chicago and graduating with a Bachelor of Arts degree in political science in 1964.
 In later interviews, Sanders described himself as a mediocre college student because the classroom was "boring and irrelevant" and said he viewed community activism as more important to his education.